 Benefits of Using Olive Oil

-There are a few pluses to using olive oil in brownies.
 First, olive oil is considerably healthier than vegetable oil.
-Olive oil is sourced from a single food, olives, so you will always know exactly what is in the oil you are using.
+Olive oil comes from a single type of fruit, so you’ll always know what you’re putting into your plate.

 Downsides of Using Olive Oil for Brownies